perpetualintelligence/infra/README.md

-# shared
-The shared configuration for all the repos.
+The shared configurations and tools for all the repos.